abimur-123/Canvass_codingchallenge/README.md

 1. No break in 1hour observation of data of the parameters.
 Fetching the 6th record to model pollution 6 hours later (ease of analysis)
 2. There are 365 rows with negative reading for pollution.
 Although this seems like an anomaly, ignoring it for the purpose of the analysis due to lack of domain knowledge. *Try removing these observations and predicting*
+3. Missing values have been imputed with their mean.

 ### Ideas